TheRaphael0000/tahm-ken.ch/readme.md

 or use it on https://tahm-ken.ch/

 ## todo
-- [ ] replace the space in the name of the compositions by underscores or dashes
 - [ ] use cdragon icon for the challenge
 - [ ] show challenges for each champions when hovering them
+- [ ] block api route when too many request from same client (look into the flask_limiter package)
 - [ ] responsiveness for mobile
 - [ ] update table sorting and add visual clue of the current sort
 - [ ] add a caching system for the API calls, see if its better to use cassiopeia instead of riotwatcher